Nasib bey Yusifbeyli: Political Activities

 The dispersal of the Constituent Assembly by the Bolsheviks put an end to doubts about the possibility of establishing a parliamentary system in Russia under the Bolshevik government.
 This forced deputies from the South Caucasus to declare the non-recognition of the power of the Bolsheviks and the creation of their own regional power - the Transcaucasian Seim.
 The seats in this regional parliament were distributed among national parties.
 The second-largest faction in the Sejm was the Musavat Party faction.
 The head of the faction was M.E.
 Rasulzade and N. Yusifbeyli became one of his two deputies.

+During the period of the Seim Government, Nasib Yusifbeyli was one of the members of the delegation sent to Batumi to inform representatives about the general situation in Azerbaijan and to Istanbul to officially request assistance from Turkey.

 On May 27, 1918, at the meeting of former members of the Muslims of the Transcaucasian Seim, the National Council of Azerbaijan was established, which included Nasib Yusifbeyli.
 May 28, 1918, the first Azerbaijani government was created.
 Yusifbeyli appointed to the posts of Minister of Finance, Minister of Public Education and Religious Affairs.

+On June 17, during a meeting of the National Council, Nasib Bey Yusifbeyli expressed his views on the ongoing crisis in the country:The new government will rule the country and convene the Constituent Assembly in the nearest future.
+It will not voluntarily surrender this right to anyone, preserves it as the most valuable thing and only surrenders it in the face of power and the sword.
+I must declare that I will be the first one to rise against the aggressor who would ever try to interfere with our freedom.After the Bolshevik invasion of Azerbaijan and fall of ADR in April 1920, N. Yusifbeyli escaped from Baku but was murdered on 31 May 1920.

 Relations

+During the period of the Seim Government, Nasib Yusifbeyli was one of the members of the delegation sent to Batumi to inform representatives about the general situation in Azerbaijan and to Istanbul to officially request assistance from Turkey.

+One day before Major General W. M. Thomson, who had been assigned to take control of Baku, arrived in the city on 17 November with a military unit of 2,000 soldiers, he held a meeting in Enzeli with a delegation consisting of Nasib Yusifbeyli, Ali Akbar Rafibeyli, and Ahmad Aghayev, representing the Musavat Government, in order to learn about his intentions regarding Baku.

 When he was the head of government, relations with Georgia were established as a result of the conclusion of a military agreement.
 When Yusifbeyli was a prime minister, relations were established with many European states.
 In January 1920, the Supreme Council of the Entente recognized the independence of Azerbaijan de facto.